How to Calculate Number of Tiles Needed for a Room in Kenya

 Ready to Order Your Tiles?

-Now that you know exactly how many tiles you need, browse our extensive collection to find the perfect tiles for your project.
+Now that you know exactly how many tiles you need and understand how to calculate tiles needed for a floor or any room, browse our extensive collection to find the perfect tiles for your project.
 We offer competitive wholesale prices and free delivery within Nairobi.